 Because this is a college course, students will be required to take the semester exam.
-In this course, the semester exam is one of the required essay.
-All assignments must be completed and submitted on (or prior to) the due date before a student will receive credit.
-Failure to turn in any single assignment will result in a student scoring an F for the semester.
-Late work will earn a grade of zero.
+All assignments must be completed and turned in on (or prior to) the due date during this class period before a student will receive credit.
+Failure to submit any assignment will result in a student scoring an F for the semester.